Dynatrace/serverless-hotday-2019/README.md

 5. Run `npx serverless deploy` - this downloads the serverless command and executes it

-6. When this process has finished, you will be presented with an URL and an API key that we can now use in postman
+6. When this process has finished, you will be presented with an URL we can now simply access in the browser

-7. In postman set the API key as `x-api-key`
+7. In the console run `npx serverless logs -f get-location -t`

-8. Create a `GET` request for the service URL and execute it

-9. Click `Preview` on the retunred body
+8. Load the page a few times

    ![ISS Lambda](/assets/isslocation.png)